alix2018/less-waste-vuejs/public/privacy-policy-english.md

 For the purposes of this Privacy Policy:

 - Account means a unique account created for You to access our Service or parts of our Service.
-- Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Less Waste For the Planet, Amsterdam.
+- Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Less Waste For the Planet.
 - Cookies are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.
 - Country refers to: Netherlands
 - Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.